GOSHROW/reddit-wallpaper-extension/README.md

 # Reddit Wallpaper New Tab

-A Chrome extension that replaces your new tab page with images from Reddit.
+A browser extension that replaces your new tab page with images from Reddit.

+Works on Chrome, Firefox, Edge, Brave, Opera, and other Chromium-based browsers.

 ![Screenshot](screenshot.png)

 ## Installation

+### Chrome / Edge / Brave / Chromium-based browsers

-1. Open `chrome://extensions/` in Chrome
+1. Open `chrome://extensions/` in Chrome (or `edge://extensions/` in Edge)
 2. Turn on "Developer mode" (top-right toggle)
 3. Click "Load unpacked" and select this folder
 4. Open a new tab

+### Firefox

+1. Download or clone this repository
+2. Rename `manifest_firefox.json` to `manifest.json` (backup the original first)
+3. Open `about:debugging#/runtime/this-firefox` in Firefox
+4. Click "Load Temporary Add-on"
+5. Select the `manifest.json` file from this folder
+6. Open a new tab

+**Note**: Firefox loads extensions temporarily in development mode.
+For permanent installation, the extension needs to be signed through Mozilla Add-ons.

 ## Usage